Sushreesatarupa/DSA-cpp/README.md

 The project has two parts:
 1. C++
-    a.
-C++ section will contain folders of all the data structures and algorithms topics with some pre-addressed questions.
+    - C++ section will contain folders of all the data structures and algorithms topics with some pre-addressed questions.
-    Participants can solve problems and send pull requests.
+    - Participants can solve problems and send pull requests.
 Participants can even add questions and solutions of their interest.
-    b.
-There will be a technical writing section in which participants can contribute their technical writing on any topic of c++ and data structures.
+    - There will be a technical writing section in which participants can contribute their technical writing on any topic of c++ and data structures.
-    c.
-The repository provides implementations of various algorithms in one of the most fundamental general-purpose languages - C++.
+    - The repository provides implementations of various algorithms in one of the most fundamental general-purpose languages - C++.
-    d.
-Well-documented source code with detailed explanations provides a valuable resource for educators and students alike.
+    - Well-documented source code with detailed explanations provides a valuable resource for educators and students alike.

 2. The webpage-
-    a.
-There shall be showcasing Daily tasks from Day 1 to Day 60.
+    - There shall be showcasing Daily tasks from Day 1 to Day 60.
-    b.
-And a section to showcase technical writings of participants in the form of blogs
+    - And a section to showcase technical writings of participants in the form of blogs

 ---
 ### FEATURES